joegen/iora/README.md

 1. **Plugin Interface**: All plugins must inherit from `IoraService::Plugin` and implement the `onLoad` and `onUnload` methods.
 2. **Plugin Declaration**: Use the `IORA_DECLARE_PLUGIN` macro to define the `loadModule` function required for dynamic loading.
 3. **Dynamic Loading**: Plugins are loaded from a specified directory at runtime.
-The directory can be configured via the `--modules` command-line argument or the configuration file.
+The directory can be configured via the configuration file.

 ### Example Plugin